 Related Post: The Trial of the Chicago 7 (2020)

-Get Out star, Daniel Kaluuya, portrays Hampton in an unholy reunion with co-star, Lakeith Stanfield, who portrays O’Neal.
-The story by Keith and Kenneth Lucas, written for screen by Will Berson and the director Shaka King, highlights the lives of the two men prior to the fateful moment that took the life of Hampton after O’Neal tipped the cunning FBI of his whereabouts.
+Get Out star, Daniel Kaluuya portrays Hampton in an unholy reunion with co-star, Lakeith Stanfield, who portrays O’Neal.
+The story by Keith and Kenneth Lucas, written for the screen by Will Berson and the director Shaka King, highlights the lives of the two men prior to the fateful moment that took the life of Hampton after O’Neal tipped the cunning FBI of his whereabouts.
 Both actors are the diesel that fuels Judas and the Black Messiah from the start to its bitter ending.
-In the story that focuses on real human characters with real human emotion such as it is, the leading performance sets the bar and both Kaluuya as well as Stanfield have the capability to set the bar soaring high.
+In the story that focuses on real human characters with real human emotion such as it is, the leading performance sets the bar, and both Kaluuya, as well as Stanfield, have the capability to set the bar soaring high.
 It’s interesting to learn that the narrative dynamic doesn’t work like Jesse James’ story where he nurtured and bonded with his eventual killer who looked straight up to his idol.
-The proverbial Judas and the Black Messiah’s stories move with their own direction even when they’re bound to intersect in some pivotal moments.
+The proverbial Judas and the Black Messiah’s stories move in their own direction even when they’re bound to intersect in some pivotal moments.

 Related Post: Review: Da 5 Bloods (2020)